 ETS (Educational Testing Services) is a company that pays people to score tests for various educational institutions both online and on-site, but in this post I'm going to focus on the ETS scoring jobs from home because it's an interesting way to make some money from home if you're qualified for it.

-The work you do for ETS is very similar to what you do for Pearson and other test scoring companies that I recently posted about.
+The work you do for ETS is very similar to what you do for other test scoring companies that I sometimes post about.
 ETS has been around since 1947, and if you work for them, you'll have the opportunity to score all kinds of tests and assessments, possibly even SAT results.

 How much does ETS pay home raters?